 My anxiety usually centers around unexpected expenses like when a car needs to be fixed.
 Once we set up our car maintenance sinking fund, I immediately felt relief.
 I cannot tell you how many times one of our cars has needed an unexpected small (or large) repair and our sinking fund came to the rescue!
 If you also struggle with feeling defeated any time there is an unexpected expense, then set up a sinking fund.
 You’ll be so thankful when you know that you have money in place to cover any problems that come your way!

 FREE printable sinking funds envelopes

-If you think that keeping your sinking fund in envelopes is right for you, then click HERE to get my Debt Free bundle!
+If you think that keeping your sinking fund in envelopes is right for you, then sign up for my FREE Budgeting Basics Email Course!
 It includes cash envelopes, a debt thermometer, and a debt snowball tracker.
 You can simply print the envelopes on colored cardstock and keep your funds there.
 Enjoy!